heremaps/naksha/docs/BINARY.md

 Therefore, the HEAD and HISTORY queries together guarantee that there can only be one feature that fulfills this condition, either in HEAD or in HISTORY.
 In a nutshell, ever feature is only found exactly ones in the searched _version_.

+### History Search with multiple version
-However, if the client wants multiple tuples before the given _version_, we need to fetch multiple tuples, order them by version, then select the latest _n_ versions.
+If the client wants multiple tuples before the given _version_, we need to fetch multiple tuples, order them by version, then select the latest _n_ versions.
 To be able to do this, we modify the query into:

 ```sql
 -- Select from HEAD.